 The tools that you are going to use for cleaning a site must be sanitized, which is quite similar to ensure hygiene in the workplace.

 Being a cleaner, if you fail to take care of your tools, then the odds are good that you won’t be landing any contract.Hygiene is a mandatory part of life that you need people to realize, otherwise, people are less likely to remember you.

 Question 14: When was the most distasteful situation you had endured at work?

-Needless to say that signing up with any janitorial job/contract will definitely make you come across with distasteful situations.
+Needless to say that signing up for any janitorial job/contract will definitely make you come across with distasteful situations.

-Official ceremonies where employees are likely to drink and throw up following an event is what I consider to be distasteful.
+Official ceremonies where employees are likely to drink and throw up following an event are what I consider to be distasteful.